Jaishnavi22/potato-plant-disease-classification/README.md

 - Organized the dataset into two classes
 - Preprocessed images using TensorFlow
 - Built a simple CNN model
-- Trained the model to classify leaf images
+- Trained the model on potato leaf images
-- Displayed classification accuracy during training
+- Predicted whether a given potato leaf image is healthy or diseased

 ---

-## Output
+## How It Works
-- The model classifies potato leaf images into:
+- The CNN model learns patterns from healthy and diseased potato leaf images
-  - **Healthy**
+- After training, a new leaf image (`test_leaf.jpg`) is given as input
-  - **Diseased**
+- The model predicts whether the leaf is **Healthy** or **Diseased**
-- Training accuracy is displayed after each epoch
-- Confirms successful plant disease classification using CNN

 ---